 First, as the annotated activity-primitive sets of images/videos are \textit{instantiated} rules (\textit{i.e.}, abstract rules and happened cases), some of them may be general and fit other scenarios.
 Hence, we may find out good rules from the annotations.
 In practice, we randomly sample the annotated activity-primitive sets as the candidates and convert them into the standard format of the logic rule.

 Second, we can also automatically generate rule candidates with our primitive dictionary.
-As we define about 200 \textit{PaSta} primitives before, thus the possible rules for one activity can be exaggerated $2^{200}$.
+As we define about 200 \textit{PaSta} primitives before, the possible rules for one activity can be exaggerated $2^{200}$.
 Fortunately, each activity has its own primitive bias and just very few possible primitive \textit{compositions} are suitable.
-In our implementation, for the $m$-th activity, we first count the co-occurrence between all primitives and it and get $C_m = \{c_i\}_{i=1}^p$, where $p$ is the number of primitives and $i$ is the primitive index.
+In our implementation, for the $m$-th activity, we first count its co-occurrence with all primitives, \textit{i.e.}, $C_m = \{c_i\}_{i=1}^p$, where $p$ is the number of primitives and $i$ is the primitive index.
 Then, we impose min-max normalization on $C_m$ and get $C_m^{'} = \{c_i^{'}\}_{i=1}^p$, where $c_i^{'}$ indicates the \textit{occurring probability} of the $i$-th primitive. $C_m^{'}$ is the \textit{prior knowledge} for primitives $\rightarrow$ activity relations and can be regarded as a \textit{rule generator}.
-It can generate rules as $r_m = \{r_{mi}\}_{i=1}^p$, $r_{mi} \sim \mathcal{B}(c_i^{'})$.
+It can generate rules as $r_m = \{r_{m_i}\}_{i=1}^p$, $r_{m_i} \sim \mathcal{B}(c_i^{'})$.
 Here, $\mathcal{B}(\cdot)$ is the Bernoulli distribution.
 To generate diverse rules, we adopt a different generator based on the prior as

 and we \textit{randomly} make $c_{i}^{''}(\beta)=(1-\beta)*c_i^{'}$ or $c_i^{''}(\beta)=c_i^{'}+\beta*(1-c_i^{'})$ to decrease or increase the primitive probabilities. $\beta \in [0,1]$ is a parameter controlling the ``distance'' between the original and transformed generators, since Kullback-Leibler divergence $\textbf{KL}(\mathcal{B}(c_i^{'}) \parallel \mathcal{B}(c_i^{''}(\beta)))$ increases as $\beta$ increases.
 In practice, we set $\beta = 0.1 \cdot \theta$ for $\theta \in [0,10]$ and get 11 different generators.
 We generate 5 rules from each generator and obtain 55 rules for each activity category.